We are excited to announce the winners of the 2017 Essay Contest!

 Essays will be evaluated based on 1) the innovation of the ideas and proposals and 2) how well these ideas are conveyed, i.e. the quality of writing, style, and clarity.
 Essays that are not written in English or are longer than 800 words will not be considered.

-David Hill shares with Lasker what inspired him to pursue a career in the field of human microbiome, how he prepared for the essay contest, and how he envisions his future as a young scientist.Read More
+David Ottenheimer shares what inspired him to pursue a career in the field of psychiatric illness, his views on the role of researchers in science communication, and how he sees his future as a young scientist.Read More